Banpreet-Aulakh/Knowledge-Quest/README.md

 This project is licensed under the [MIT License](LICENSE).

 *This project is a work in progress!
-Contributions and feedback are welcome.*
+Feedback is welcome.*